Architecture of Vienna

 St. Stephen’s Catacombs, if you love ancient history

-Ella and I love the dark, eerie, catacombs.
-The air is thick with antiquity and the effect is like a passing storm on our senses.
+Ella and I love the dark, eerie catacombs.
+The air is thick with antiquity, and the effect is like a storm passing through our senses.
 We soon hear the church bells toll above us and are transported back to real-time.
 We resurface, exit the cathedral, and shield our eyes from the sun overhead.
 It’s noon—time for cake.

 Click here for my Free Vienna Hot Sheet